Substance Use Disorder

 Individuals with substance use disorder usually have a chemical dependency (also called ‘drug dependence’) on their substance of choice.
 When someone has a chemical dependency, their body will go into withdrawal when they are not using the substance – their body has developed a physiological need for that substance.
 Withdrawal is an unpleasant physical state with a lot of negative side effects.
 The side effects of withdrawal can include fatigue, irritability, nausea, sweating, insomnia, headaches, and other uncomfortable physical and psychological effects.

-Individuals can have both a physical dependence on a substance and a psychological dependence on a substance.
+Individuals that suffer from substance use disorder can have both a physical dependence on a substance and a psychological dependence on a substance.
 When someone has a psychological dependence on a substance, they have ‘emotional-motivational’ withdrawal symptoms.
 They may feel uncomfortable or uneasy, have a lowered capability to feel pleasure, anxiety, or may experience other psychological effects.

 Types of Substance Use Disorder

 There are different levels of severity for substance use disorder.
 Each level of severity is correlated with the number of diagnostic criteria met: